freitasgouvea/metamask-snap-demo/packages/snap/README.md

-# TypeScript Example Snap
+# NFT Pool Example Snaps

 This snap demonstrates how to develop a snap with TypeScript.

-It is a simple snap that displays a confirmation dialog when the `hello` JSON-RPC method is called.
+## Snaps in this package

+All snaps in this package are inside the `src/index.ts` file.

+### RPC Request Snap

+#### Approve

+This snap demonstrates how to use the `confirmation` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns a boolean value.

+#### Deposit and Withdraw

+These snaps demonstrate how to use the `prompt` type of snap, recieve the `tokenName` and `tokenId` as inputs and returns the user input value.

 ## Testing